Sarvesh-Mk/Nutshell/readme.md

 - Uploading images, documents and videos to it
 - Some kind of passkey system to access it
 - Database to store and reference everything
+- Create a refined **nutshell editor** so that clubs can put pictures/documents/memories of clubs